tonytvo/Tennis-Refactoring-Kata/facilatator-notes.md

       - if everyone struggling, we should be struggling together
       - what name should I use here?
       - what short-cut should I use for rename?
+      - have the refactoring menu ready so people can see.

 - **Time Management**
   - Allocate time for reflection and conclusions.